potassco/libpotassco/README.md

 Furthermore, it comes with the tool `lpconvert` that converts either between aspif and smodels format or to a human-readable text format.

 libpotassco is part of the potassco project.
-For further information please visit:
+For further information, please visit:

   https://potassco.org/